yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 Here, we use Flexynesis tool suite on a multi-omics dataset of Breast Cancer samples from the METABRIC consortium ({% cite metabric-website %}), one of the landmark breast cancer genomics studies available through cBioPortal ({% cite cbioportal-website %}).
 This dataset contains comprehensive molecular and clinical data from over 2,000 breast cancer patients, including gene expression profiles, copy number alterations, mutation data, and clinical outcomes.
 The data was downloaded from Cbioportal and randomly split into train (70% of the samples) and test (30% of the samples) data folders.
 The data files were processed to follow the same nomenclature.

-This training is inspired from the original flexynesis analysis notebook: [brca_subtypes.ipynb](https://github.com/BIMSBbioinfo/flexynesis/blob/main/examples/tutorials/brca_subtypes.ipynb).
+This training is inspired from the original Flexynesis analysis notebook: [brca_subtypes.ipynb](https://github.com/BIMSBbioinfo/flexynesis/blob/main/examples/tutorials/brca_subtypes.ipynb).

 > <warning-title>LICENSE</warning-title>
 >
 > Flexynesis is only available for NON-COMMERCIAL use.
 Permission is only granted for academic, research, and educational purposes.
 Before using, be sure to review, agree, and comply with the license.
-> For commercial use, please review the flexynesis license on GitHub and contact the [copyright holders](https://github.com/BIMSBbioinfo/flexynesis)
+> For commercial use, please review the Flexynesis license on GitHub and contact the [copyright holders](https://github.com/BIMSBbioinfo/flexynesis)
 {: .warning}

 > <agenda-title></agenda-title>